boxwise/boxtribute/flask/README.md

     source .venv/bin/activate

 Have a look at [direnv](https://github.com/direnv/direnv) if you're interested in ways to automate this procedure.
+There is already a `.envrc` file in the root of this repo.
+If you install `direnv` and allow to run it for your local repo, it will access the python virtual environment `venv` everytime you enter the folder via a command line.

 ### Testing